Dear users of the RStudio Server service at LRZ,

 RStudio Server provides a file browser which can (in the default setup) be found as 'Files' tab in the bottom right pane of the web interface.
 It can be used to access the data in your Data Science Storage (DSS)-backed Linux Cluster home directory ($HOME).

 Any other DSS based storage containers - including the new DSS-based Linux Cluster project containers - can also be accessed using RStudio Server.
-To do so, the data curator of the DSS container has to create an appropriate NFS export.
-For RStudio Server, the IP addresses 10.195.15.231, 10.195.15.232 and 10.195.15.233 have to be specified as export targets.
-The general procedure is described here (section 11) - please note that this is currently requiring use of the DSS command line client (see section 1.2 here).
+To do so, the data curator of the DSS container has to apply the LRZ RStudio Server Container Config to the DSS container in question.
+The general procedure is described here (section 12).

 You can also use the built-in Terminal to submit jobs to the Linux Cluster's batch queues via the Slurm Workload Manager (see Job Processing on the Linux-Cluster).